lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

    >**Disclaimer ** This analysis is for educational and insight purposes only.
 It is not investment advice.

 ### Overview
-These three notebooks form a connected study of the current AI equity cycle versus fundamentals and history:
+These three parts a connected study of the current AI equity cycle versus fundamentals and history:

 -	[**Part 1**:](https://github.com/lynxe585/Will-the-AI-bubble-burst-or-boom/tree/main?tab=readme-ov-file#part-1-ai-bubble-analysis-price-vs-reality-check) Are AI stock prices outrunning their fundamentals (Revenue)?
 -	[**Part 2**](https://github.com/lynxe585/Will-the-AI-bubble-burst-or-boom/tree/main?tab=readme-ov-file#part-2-overlay-strategy-dot-com-vs-ai): How does the AI cycle visually compare with the dot-com bubble across key stocks and indices?